-Funding Program Type of Housing Activity Funded Est. Amount Available Funds Annually (CA state-wide) Permanent Local Housing Allocation Amounts vary from year to year For 2022, County of Orange has been awarded Formula Program (PLHA) Affordable housing for households at 60% AMI or below for households at \$1,977,337 to be used for rental subsidies Assistance for persons experiencing homelessness or at risk of homelessness Formula grants to entitlement and non- entitlement jurisdictions based on the formula prescribed under federal law for the Community Assistance to affordable owner- occupied workforce housing Development Block Grant Program Facilitate housing affordability, particularly for lower and moderate income households Note: applications for the formula allocation must be submitted within 48 months of the budget appropriation Competitive grants to non-entitlement jurisdictions.
+Funding Program Type of Housing Activity Funded Est. Amount Available Funds Annually (CA state-wide) Permanent Local Housing Allocation New construction to meet local government RHNA allocation Amounts vary from year to year For 2022, County of Orange has been awarded Formula Program (PLHA) Affordable housing for households at 60% AMI or below \$1,977,337 to be used for rental subsidies (homeless), accessibility improvements to ownership units, and production of housing Assistance for persons experiencing homelessness or at risk of homelessness Formula grants to entitlement and non- entitlement jurisdictions based on the formula prescribed under federal law for the Community Assistance to affordable owner- occupied workforce housing Development Block Grant Program Facilitate housing affordability, particularly for lower and moderate income households Note: applications for the formula allocation must be submitted within 48 months of the budget appropriation Competitive grants to non-entitlement jurisdictions.